stonepros/stone/doc/radosgw/multisite.rst

 Zone Groups
 -----------

-The Ceph Object Gateway supports multi-site deployments and a global namespace by using the notion of zone groups.
-Formerly called a region in Infernalis, a zone group defines the geographic location of one or more Ceph Object Gateway instances within one or more zones.
+The Stone Object Gateway supports multi-site deployments and a global namespace by using the notion of zone groups.
+Formerly called a region in Infernalis, a zone group defines the geographic location of one or more Stone Object Gateway instances within one or more zones.

-Configuring zone groups differs from typical configuration procedures, because not all of the settings end up in a Ceph configuration file.
+Configuring zone groups differs from typical configuration procedures, because not all of the settings end up in a Stone configuration file.
 You can list zone groups, get a zone group configuration, and set a zone group configuration.